rafae2k/rocketbank-mobile/README.md

 That where being moved to the next stage soon as i opened the Pull Request, and then moved to the next stage when the Pull Request was merged into main branch.

-- The standardization of the project was made with:
+- The standardization of the project was done with:
   - **_Commitlint_** to check the commit message following Angular's style.
   - **_lint-staged_** to ensure no lint or TypeScript errors are committed.
   - **_Prettier_** to format the code following the **_ESlint_** Standard.